 At Ayios Nikolaos Primary School we meet the educational needs of all our pupils by working inclusively with all children.
 We pride ourselves on our sense of community, where all contributions are valued and children are encouraged to shine as individuals and develop their strengths, be they academic, artistic or social.
-We carefully track the progress of all pupils and Mr Smith, our Acting Special Educational Needs and Disabilities Coordinator, is responsible for organising support for individual pupils if they are experiencing difficulty with their academic, social or emotional development.
+We carefully track the progress of all pupils and Miss Piponides, our Special Educational Needs and Disabilities Coordinator, is responsible for organising support for individual pupils if they are experiencing difficulty with their academic, social or emotional development.

 How does the school identify and assess children with SEND?